 Test alerts regularly

 Regular testing is a key component of emergency alert preparedness.
-Your chosen software should facilitate easy and frequent testing to ensure that alerts function as intended.
+Your chosen software should facilitate easy and frequent testing to ensure alerts function as intended.
 This includes checking the visual elements, message delivery, and overall effectiveness.

 Where can emergency weather alerts be transmitted?

-Emergency weather alerts are only useful if they can reach their target destination.
+Emergency weather alerts are only helpful if they can reach their target destination.
 Being able to transmit these alerts in a timely fashion across multiple channels, such as television broadcasts and mobile app push notifications, helps ensure audiences remain aware of hazardous weather conditions.

 Weather broadcasts